Home > Fruit Desserts > Maple Syrup Cinnamon Baked Pears

 Maple Syrup Cinnamon Baked Pears

-This post and recipe may contain affiliate links.
+This post may contain affiliate links.
 Read my Disclosure Policy.

 And these maple cinnamon baked pears truly demonstrate just how easy it is to transform a sweet and crisp fruit into a buttery caramelized dessert!
-Add a dollop (or two!) of whipped coconut cream, snuggle up under a cozy blanket, and enjoy this (gluten free!) treat that will give you all the winter vibes!
+Add a dollop (or two!) of whipped vanilla coconut cream, snuggle up under a cozy blanket, and enjoy this (gluten free!) treat that will give you all the winter vibes!

 • Pear is the star of the show!
 The pears bake up buttery and sweet while still having a little firm bite.